Exciting scholarship news...

 - Start now!!!
 Take the time to fill out the applications.
 Answer all questions asked.
 Type answers or write VERY nicely.
 Double check your work.

-- Attend the District Financial Aid Night in December at Cascade High School
+- Attend the District Financial Aid Night or High School & Beyond Events to learn more.

-- Check the District Scholarship Bulletin (http://www.everett.k12.wa.us/counseling) on the Counseling Center Webpage and visit the Career Center to pick up available applications.
+- Check the Counseling Center Webpage, log onto https://www.everettsd.org/domain/1464 or visit the Career Center to pick up available applications.

 - Never pay any money to get a scholarship or to attend a Financial Aid presentation - you shouldn't have to pay money to get money